-You’ve busted a gut creating a distinctive visual identity for your brand.
-Now, what about the written identity (tone of voice)?
+Companies sweat blood to create distinctive visual identities for their brands.
+But what about the written identity (tone of voice)?

 Because so many companies don’t make the effort to consider their tone of voice, getting your words right is potentially an easier win.
 The fact you’re reading this page means you’re already one step ahead of the laggards.

 What’s on this Page?

 On this page, I cover tone of voice definition and benefits and share some sparkling examples.
 I also touch on putting your values to work as part of your brand writing and when to dial your voice up or down.
 Finally, you get the lowdown on tone of voice guidelines.